 The Chinese language has two terms for diabetes, the more traditional xiao-ke which means “wasting and thirsting” and the more modern term tang-niao-bing which means “sugar urine illness”.
 There are three categories of xiao-ke- upper, middle and lower.
 These correspond to excessive thirst, hunger and urination and relate to the lung, stomach and kidney respectively.
-All patterns diabetes are Yin deficiency and therefore can be nourished with acupuncture and Chinese herbs.
+All patterns of Diabetes are Yin deficiency and therefore can be nourished with acupuncture and Chinese herbs.
 Acupuncture has also been demonstrated to have a beneficial effect on neuropathic pain.

 There are two types of thyroid disease, hyperthyroidism is characterized by an overactive thyroid and hypothyroidism which is characterized by an under-active thyroid.
 Traditional Chinese Medicine regards both types as Yin/Yang imbalances and utilizes acupuncture, herbal formulas and diet therapy to rebalance the underlying channel disturbances and harmonize endocrine function.
 The World Health Organization recommends acupuncture for the treatment of thyroid disease.
 Kristi has had experience bringing patients’ blood work into range in some cases- see testimonial below.